BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 How big is baby at 6 weeks?

-At 6 weeks pregnant, baby is the size of a sweet pea.
-The average embryo at week six is about .25 inches and will double in size again next week.
+At 6 weeks pregnant, baby is the size of an apple seed.
+The average embryo at week six is about .2 inches and will double in size again next week.
 Wow!

 What does baby look like at 6 weeks?

-If you did have a 6-week ultrasound, the doctor might be able to see a fetal pole or fetal heartbeat—a clear sign that you’ve got an embryo developing in there.
-However, if the doctor doesn’t see a fetal pole or heartbeat, don’t panic—you might not be as far along as you thought.
-The doctor will probably ask you to come back in a few days or a week for another ultrasound.
+That said, if you do have an ultrasound this week, the doctor might be able to see a fetal pole or fetal heartbeat—a clear sign that you’ve got an embryo developing in there.
+However, if the doctor doesn't detect this, don’t panic—you might not be as far along as you thought.
+They’ll probably ask you to come back in a few days or a week for another ultrasound.

 While you wait for your doctor’s appointment, you probably have a million questions on your mind.
 Write them down so you have them ready to ask your OB at your first prenatal visit.
 (Until then, we hope we’ve answered—and can continue to answer—a bunch for you.)